Drug Science launched Europe’s first and biggest national medical cannabis registry, called Project Twenty21, on the 7th November 2019.

 Project TWENTY21 aims to enrol 20,000 patients by the end of 2021, creating the largest body of evidence for the effectiveness and tolerability of medical cannabis – with an aim to demonstrate to policymakers that medical cannabis should be as widely available, and affordable, as other approved medicines for patients who would benefit from them.

 TWENTY21 is a registry, not a clinical trial.

 It will also support prescribers across the country to feel confident in providing medical cannabis to patients.
 We hope that the findings will make a powerful case for NHS funding, by proving the favourable risk/benefit ratio of medical cannabis in seven key identified conditions.
 In the first instance, this real-world registry will be targeting the following patients and situations:

 - Multiple Sclerosis (MS)

 - Post Traumatic Stress Disorder (PTSD)

 - Substance Use Disorder (as a harm reduction strategy)

 - Tourette’s Syndrome

-Treatment will be provided at a network of clinics across the UK which utilise best-practice in medical cannabis treatment from recognised global leaders in medical cannabis, including Canada and Australia.
+Treatment will be provided at a network of clinics across the UK and remotely through telemedicine services, both of which utilise best-practice in medical cannabis treatment from recognised global leaders in medical cannabis, including Canada and Australia.

 If you are patient with one (or more) of the conditions named above, and wish to hear more about Project Twenty21, please submit your name and email address below.